Electrolysis is a method of permanent hair removal approved by the FDA, which encompasses three modalities.

 Flash thermolysis, or simply "flash," uses a very high intensity pulse of thermolysis that lasts for a fraction of a second.
 Flash thermolysis can treat a large number of hairs in a single session, but as a trade-off has a much higher rate of regrowth, and those repeated treatments can be much more damaging to the skin.

 Our observation is that flash thermolysis can work for the fine (thin) facial hair that many cisgender women get after menopause, but is less effective for removing the coarser hair common to people who have gone through a testosterone-dominant puberty.
+This is consistent with available academic research.[]

 The blend modality combines the two in a carefully calculated balance.
 This produces an effect greater than the sum of its parts, as the heat of the thermolysis causes the sodium hydroxide of the electrolysis to become several times more caustic than it normally is at body temperature.
 This ensures even the most stubborn hair follicles will never produce another hair.